-The work of the stabilizer is clearly visible in the viewfinder even during sighting.
+The work of the stabilizer is visible in the viewfinder even during the sighting.
 It also helps the autofocus system, eliminating unnecessary frame shaking.
 When mounted on a tripod, the stabilizer does not need to be disabled, allowing you to shoot at long exposures.

 This point needs to be given special attention.
-The fact is that the stabilization system, the increased resolution of the viewfinder and its high refresh rate, improved autofocus algorithms, 4K video recording and other innovations cannot go unnoticed in terms of power consumption.
+The fact is that the stabilization system, the increased resolution of the viewfinder and its high refresh rate, improved autofocus algorithms, 4K video recording, and other innovations cannot go unnoticed in terms of power consumption.
 The more perfect the camera, the more energy it needs.
 FUJIFILM X-H1 proves this once again.
-It would be extremely reckless to use this camera with one battery.
+It would be highly reckless to use this camera with one battery.

 I didn't set out to find out the exact resource of one battery, but I can say for sure: you will hardly have enough for the day of shooting.
 The battery grip with three rechargeable batteries was the kit that allowed me to shoot all day, whether it was a reportage or a stroll through the resort town.
 I used to put the camera in Boost mode a lot.
 Perhaps this is the reason.